 GENERAL MEETING OF THE BOARD

-1. The Board of Education of School District 61 shall meet in general session on the fourth Monday of each month except where the fourth Monday is a statutory holiday, in which case the meeting will take place on the next working day, except for the months of July and August, when no meeting will be held and for the month of December, when the meeting shall be on the second Monday of the month.
+1. The Board of Education of School District 61 will regularly meet on the fourth Monday of each month except where the fourth Monday is a statutory holiday, in which case the meeting will take place on the next working day, except for the months of July and August, when no meeting will be held and for the month of December, when the meeting will be on the second Monday of the month.

-3. The Chair, the Secretary-Treasurer or any three trustees, may call a special general meeting of the Board, in addition to the regularly scheduled meetings of the Board, upon not less than forty-eight hours’ notice in writing to all trustees.
+4. The Chair, the Secretary-Treasurer or any three trustees, may call a special meeting of the Board, in addition to the regularly scheduled general meetings of the Board.

-4. A special general meeting of the Board may be called upon less than the normal forty-eight hours’ notice, in writing or by telephone, with such meeting being deemed to have been properly convened if a majority of trustees agree to waive the normal forty-eight hours’ of written notice.
+5. A special meeting will be called upon less than the normal forty-eight hours’ notice, in writing or by telephone, with such meeting being deemed to have been properly convened if a majority of trustees agree to waive the normal forty-eight hours of written notice.

-• The meetings will be conducted in two major sections:
+• Meetings will be conducted in two major sections:

-The first will encompass the agenda, minutes and acceptance of presentations from the public and employee groups;
+The first will encompass the agenda, minutes, correspondence, and acceptance of presentations from the public and employee groups;